Power generation is a very cost-competitive industry. With engine noise levels typically about 110 dB(A), it is a challenge to reduce noise

 Megasorber FM is one of the most suitable soundproofing materials for genset enclosures:

-Megasorber soundproofing systems are compact and light weight.
-Typical systems consist of two key components:
+Megasorber soundproofing systems are compact and light-weight.
+Typical systems consist of

 The sound absorption of Megasorber FM50 and FM25 are shown below.

 It is evident that the FM50 and FM25 have been engineered to maximize the sound absorption of the engine noise.
 The test results reveal that